innovamics/comfor-doc/docs/theory/materials/composite_materials.md

 The first term of the previous relation represents an arbitrary hydrostatic pressure induced by the assumption of incompressibility of the material, similarly, $T_A$ and $T_B$ are arbitrary stresses in the direction of the fibers resulting from the inextensibility stress.
 The scalars $\eta_\mathrm{1}$ , $\eta_\mathrm{2}$ and $\eta_\mathrm{3}$ can be interpreted as the viscosity parameters of the material, possibly as a function of the strain rate tensor $\mathbf{{D}}$ (non-linear viscosity).
 The identification of these parameters from experimental tests, either in the one-dimensional case [@GOS96] [@ADV97] [@CHR93] [@MAR95] or in the two-dimensional case [@OB91] [@MCG97] [@MCG98], has been the subject of much work.
 However, difficulties have been encountered mainly due to the fact that $\eta_\mathrm{1}$ , $\eta_\mathrm{2}$ and $\eta_\mathrm{3}$ are not associated with simple shear mechanisms.
 In order to correctly represent the different _flows_ associated with the main deformation modes of the tissue, different modifications have been proposed [@MAL00].

 The models developed under IFRM principles give very interesting analytical results in the case of simple deformations.
 However, the constraint associated with the non-extensibility of the fibers makes its implementation by finite elements difficult because of the arbitrary tensions.
-This last point has motivated the development of various models in order to make the implementation more suitable for the simulation of thermoforming of complex parts by finite elements [@HSI99] [@CHE01] [@THI07] [@JAU09] [@HAR04a] [@HAR11] [@GUZ15].
+This last point has motivated the development of various models in order to make the implementation more suitable for the simulation of thermoforming of complex parts by finite elements [@HSI99] [@CHE01] [@TEN07] [@JAU09a] [@HAR04a] [@HAR11] [@GUZ15].

 The _semi-discrete_ approaches are a combination of the two approaches mentioned above.
 One part of the behavior is modeled with a continuous solid while another part is modeled with discrete inputs.
 One can then distinguish two philosophies in the interaction between discrete and continuous parts.

 In the first case, the discrete and continuous parts are associated in the same Lagrangian element.
 The forces generated by any deformation are subdivided between a tension contribution associated with the discrete parts and the other contributions (shear, compression) associated with the continuous part.
 The discrete and continuous parts are fixed with respect to each other in the isoparametric configuration.
 In this case, the discrete part is only the elementary representation of an energy contribution of tension.
-Different models have been developed, dedicated to 2D fabrics using plate elements [@HAM08] [@HAM09] [@BEL12], but also to interlocks using solid elements (hexahedral) [@LUY09].
+Different models have been developed, dedicated to 2D fabrics using shell elements [@HAM08] [@HAM09] [@BEL12], but also to interlocks using solid elements (hexahedral) [@DE09a].
 The interest of such an element is to be able to represent more accurately and simply the local directions of the wicks in the preform and to account for the complex anisotropy of these materials.

 <div style="text-align:center;">
 <figure>